biankatpas/biankatpas/README.md

 ### 👩🏼‍💻 Professional Experience

 **AI Engineer at Distrito (2025-Present)**
-- Contribute to the design and development of end‐to‐end AI solutions.
+- Contribute to the design and development of end‐to‐end AI solutions with focus on intelligent agents and RAG systems
+- Participate in technical meetings and workshops with stakeholders to ensure alignment between business needs and project objectives
+- Collaborate with cross-functional teams to deliver business-focused solutions

 **Software Engineer at Ateliware (2021-2025)**